-I have a few basic questions that I find are usually enough to fuel the discussion and help us uncover the most important focal points: What was the best thing that happened to you at work over the last quarter?
+I have a few basic questions I ask during skip-level meetings that I find are usually enough to fuel the discussion and help us uncover the most important focal points: What was the best thing that happened to you at work over the last quarter?
 What was the worst?
 What can we improve in the way we work?
 What do you need from me, your manager and our organization?

 I try to devote as much time of the conversation as possible to those questions and the topics that stem from them, but I do also ensure that I provide some updates on upcoming initiatives or plans.
 And, of course, interweave our team values in the whole conversation.

 Those meetings are also a great time for employees to ask their questions.
 These usually revolve around their performance, the future plans of the organization and their possible career progression.

 Apart from all else, skip-level meetings are a great tool for keeping teams aligned and going in the same direction.
 It is up to us as managers to turn them from a dreadful and uncomfortable event to a discussion that brings learnings and value for both participants.
 And this is not that hard if we plan, are authentic and acknowledge all emotions brought about by the meeting.